 Do you want a standard home with a few green features?

-Do you want a home that is healthy to live in and environmentally responsible to a degree?
+Do you want a home that is healthy to live in and environmentally responsible without costing too much to build?

 “only you can make this decision, but we can guide you in the right direction”

 Owen Batchelor is a APHA Australian Passive House Association member.

 Owen Batchelor is a “BEDI” endorsed “Sustainable Building Designer” which means he has completed training in the basic requirements for sustainability in housing through BEDI (built environment design institute) and therefore has the expertise to reduce the environmental impact of your project.

 Owen Batchelor has completed an “Introduction to Green Star” through the GBCA (Green building council of Australia).
 Green Star accredited homes have a reduced carbon footprint and are highly sustainable.

 Buildings that respond to the occupants are far more enjoyable to live in.
 Over-sized air conditioned boxes don’t respond terribly well in most cases, and consume additional resources to account for their deficiencies.
 Smaller buildings, correctly orientated, designed to facilitate life and spacial awareness can provide a much more enjoyable living environment, often with a smaller footprint.

 1 in 3 homes in Australia have 1-2 occupants, so why are we designing and building 4 bedroom homes on every block of land?
 Why are we not looking at shared living homes, dual occupancies, or autonomous homes that cater for these 1 person households?
 Not all of these people want to live in apartments, but surely there is an emerging market to cater for these occupants.

 resale, resale, resale……”BS”